God's Holy Temple

 What does Mormonism teach about God's holy temple?

-The LDS church teaches that worthy Mormons perform ordinances required for their eternal life in buildings dedicated to God as his Holy Temples.
-Only the worthy may come to the temples.
+The LDS church teaches that worthy Mormons perform ordinances required for their eternal life in buildings dedicated to God as holy temples.
+Only the worthy may come to the temple to participate in its work.
+This “salvation work” includes endowments, baptisms for the dead, and marriage sealings.
+Although performed by the living, much of the work done in the temple is for the dead.

 47 The Prophet Elijah was to plant in the hearts of the children the promises made to their fathers,